Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Conclusion

 \section{Conclusion}

-In this paper, we have introduced a novel AD problem inspired by real-world applications along with two new benchmarks.
-The proposed task goes beyond the traditional AD setting and involves a cross study of objects in a scene from multiple camera viewpoints to identify the `odd-looking' minority group.
-We show that our model is robust to varying number of views and objects, and outperforms the baselines that do not consider cross-object correlations.
+We have introduced a novel AD problem inspired by real-world applications along with two new benchmarks.
+The proposed task goes beyond the traditional AD setting and involves a cross study of objects in a scene from multiple viewpoints to identify the `odd-looking' instances.
+We show that our model is robust to varying number of views and objects, and outperforms the baselines that do not consider cross-object correlations and part-aware representations.

-\paragraph{Broader Impacts.} The proposed techniques could be potentially used in improving quality checks and product safety by providing warnings to the users in production lines.
-The authors are not aware of any potential harm that may arise when the technology is used.